Phyks/blogit/README.md

 Blogit
 ======

 A git based blogging software.
 Just as Jekyll and so, it takes your articles as html files and computes them to generate static page and RSS feed to serve behind a webserver.
 It uses git as a backend file manager (as git provide some useful features like history and hooks) and Python for scripting the conversion process.
-You can customize the python scripts to handle special tags (ie, not standard HTML tags) just as <code> for example.
+You can customize the python scripts to handle special tags (ie, not standard HTML tags) just as &lt;code&gt; for example.
 See params file in raw dir to modify this.

 This project is still a WIP.